Captain Cook Hotel: Description

 The Captain Cook Hotel began its existence as two two-storey terraces joined with a common parapet wall.
 They were attached at the end of a run of 1869 terraces.
 The hotel was distinct in style from these terraces built with a more old fashioned eaves line instead of a parapet.
 The exterior featured two simple windows on the upper level of each terrace with projecting sills, although even the earliest photos show two paned double hung windows.
 One of the windows is shown as a blind window.
 The terrace nearest the corner was splayed, and had a large shopfront to Kent Street with a single door adjacent.
 It also featured a dormer with a twelve-pane Georgian window.
 The other terrace had a very bold line at the upper floor level (a string course?) with a small awning over wide central doors.
 These openings have been recently reconstructed after being blocked up in 1940.
 The basement may date from the very beginnings of the hotel and may have some interesting construction techniques.

-1940 modifications included the introduction of a parapet to Kent Street and an external decorative composition of rendered string lines and dentilling that tied the two terraces into what appears as a single building, removing the projecting sills.
+1940 modifications included the introduction of a parapet to Kent Street and an external decorative composition of rendered string lines and dentillation that tied the two terraces into what appears as a single building, removing the projecting sills.
 The changes retained the upper level openings but made significant changes to the ground floor openings, reducing them to single doors.
 This period also saw the first extensions to the west in a similarly stripped rendered form of simple window openings.
 These extensions have been added to recently and the building now has a three-storey wing to the west of the original building.
 A cantilevered awning was added c.
 1940.
 The fitout of the building has been altered numerous times.

 The building has retained the original facade but has been extensively modified internally.
 This is to be expected on the ground floor.
 It is not clear if this extends to the upper floor.
 The original stair has been removed and replaced.
 The building has extensive additions to the west.
 The interior has been modified as part of these additions.
 A semi-circular stair in the bar has been identified as intrusive.